-Calls to action (CTAs) play an important role in every marketing campaign.
+Calls to action (CTAs) are important in every marketing campaign.
 CTAs guide customers down the sales funnel by helping encourage them to take action.
-This in turn helps businesses turn prospects into paying customers.
+This helps businesses turn prospects into paying customers.

-The way you style your offer influences the way your audience will react to it.
+How you style your offer influences how your audience will react to it.
 A good CTA tells your customers what they should do next and brings them closer to conversion, while a flimsy one can compromise everything you’ve worked so hard to achieve with your marketing efforts.

 This post will guide you on how to write the best calls to action that convert at a high rate.